mudnighrs/object_detection/README.md

 Images are randomly masked and passed through the encoder.
 The decoder attempts to reconstruct the original image.

+Masking Strategy: Randomly masks 75% of the image patches (non-learnable masking).

+Forward Pass:
+Masked image → Encoder → Decoder → Reconstructed image.
+Loss:
-Loss: Mean Squared Error (MSE) between original and reconstructed images.
+Mean Squared Error (MSE) between original and reconstructed image.

+Optimization:
+Adam optimizer on encoder and decoder weights.

+Note: Pretraining was run for 4 epochs, then stopped.

 ## Linear Evaluation

 After pretraining, the encoder is frozen and a linear classifier is trained on the extracted features from the training dataset.
 Loss: CrossEntropyLoss

+Frozen Encoder: Encoder weights are frozen.
+Linear Head: A simple linear layer (2048 → 100) added on top of the encoder for classification.
+Loss: Cross-entropy loss.
+Optimizer: Adam (for linear head only).
+Training: Linear classifier trained on labeled data for 5 epochs.
+Tracking: Training loss logged and plotted per epoch.

 ## Results:
 Accuracy: 0.0810,
 F1-score: 0.0674

-Model trained for 4 epochs, stopped at the 5th.
-Plots training loss per epoch.
-Prints evaluation metrics on validation set.